 What To Pack For Germany & Belgium

 I’ll never be able to pack for a winter getaway in just a carry-on.
 It’s simply impossible for me if it’s over 3 or 4 days.
-I did
+I did, however, use my less massive, can’t fit a human in it, suitcase.
+This Herschel suitcase was great and perfect for bringing on the trains without it being too big.

 We were in Germany and Belgium towards the end of March.
 It was definitely cold and I wish I brought a few additional layers like gloves and maybe even a hat.
 Since both Germany and Belgium were big walking cities, comfortable shoes are a must.
-For me that meant Reeboks and a comfortable flat bootie.
+For me, that meant Reeboks and a comfortable flat bootie.
 I wore solely sweaters layered with a light thin long sleeve.
-This was I had warm layers without adding bigger bulkier sweaters to my suitcase.
 For weather in the low 40s, maybe